melt-umn/melt-artifacts/2020_SLE_AG_Monadification/Instructions.md

 ```
 To exit the loop, enter a blank line.

+This grammar is composed of three files.  `Concrete.sv` defines the
+concrete syntax of the calculator.  `Main.sv` drives the grammar.
+Neither of these files uses implicit monads, and thus we do not
+discuss them.  `Abstract.sv` does use implicit monads.
+Please open
+the `Abstract.sv` file in your preferred editor to view the equations
+in this grammar.

 In our calculator, we have two attributes for evaluation, `imp_value`
 and `value`.
 Both of which have the type `Maybe<Float>` to represent
 potential failure due to division by zero.
 In the output from the